The downtown Nashville skyline seen from across the Cumberland River just after sunrise.

 Bustling doesn’t begin to describe the vibe in Downtown Nashville.
 Businesspeople mingle with tourists — lots of them — for an eclectic experience every day of the week.
 However, many locals vow never to go near Lower Broadway, a strip of clubs, shops, and restaurants known as LoBro, the Honky Tonk Highway, and other terms of endearment.
 If you’re not into loud music, raucous “transportainment” (think party buses), and sloshy vacationers, you’d be wise to follow locals’ lead and find another one of the best neighborhoods in Nashville to call home.

-But just a few blocks off Broadway, you’ll feel like you’re in any other vibrant, fast-growing urban core.
+But just a few blocks off Broadway, you’ll feel like you’re in any other vibrant, fast-growing urban core — certainly not in one of the most touristy neighborhoods in Nashville.
 High-rise condos and apartments have risen into the skyline, competing with the famous “Batman” building — the AT&T tower, Tennessee’s tallest — for dominance.
 Historic businesses are now home to condos and lofts.
-And with the growth of the past decade has come amenities like supermarkets (Publix and Whole Foods, for example) and a trendy food hall in the Fifth + Broadway complex.
+And with the growth of the past decade have come amenities like supermarkets (Publix and Whole Foods, for example) and a trendy food hall in the Fifth + Broadway complex.

-Luxury apartments Alcove and Prime, at 34 and 38 stories, respectively, are among Music City’s newest skyscrapers, with rentals starting around $1,750 for a studio.
-Another option at 1200 Broadway offers apartments starting at $1,425 per month for a studio and up to $10,000 per month for a three-bedroom penthouse, as of May 2024.
+Luxury apartments Alcove and Prime, at 34 and 38 stories, respectively, are among Music City’s skyscrapers, with rentals starting around $1,750 for a studio.
+Another option at 1200 Broadway offers apartments starting at $825 per month for a studio and more than $10,000 per month for a three-bedroom penthouse, as of September 2024.
+Pricey?
+Sure.
+But urban pioneers are adamant that downtown is the best area to live in Nashville.

 A historic home with a wraparound porch in Nashville’s East End Neighborhood.